 Duh!
 If you are trying to find buyers buy advertising in pricey art magazines when your buyers are reading Country Woman, you have a problem.
 This point follows up the one above.
 Know who your buyer is, where they go and then be there with them.
 Network with them in person when possible, and online wherever they hang out.

-Mingling, networking and growing awareness is how you attract buyers in your niche.
+Mingling, networking, and growing awareness are how you attract buyers in your niche.

-You don’t just into a forum or in-person conversation and ask, “I’m an artist, how do you like me so far?”
+You don’t jump into a forum or in-person conversation and ask, “I’m an artist.
+How do you like me so far?”
 You take the time to take the measure of the situation, and then carefully and conscientiously inject yourself into the situation.

 3. Understand your competition.

 The more you know about your competition, the smarter a marketer you will be.
 I do not advocate directly copying what someone else is doing, but I do condone “creative borrowing.”
 It is something we all do.
 Look at any art movement, and you will find a bunch of work by various artists all taking influence from each other.